-It is important as a provisional license holder that you are fully aware of the law governing how you learn to drive in the UK, and the terms of your provisional driving license.
+Here are the important rules that a provisional license holder has to be fully aware, and the law governing how you learn to drive in the UK, with the terms/conditions that apply to you until you have passed the DVSA driving Test.

-Note: A foreign driving icence holder can not supervise a UK provisional licence not matter how long they have held a licence, you have to hold a full British licence to do that.
+Note: A foreign driving licence holder can not supervise a UK provisional licence not matter how long they have held a licence, you have to hold a full British licence to do that.

 Ignorance is no excuse in the sight of the law, so make sure you are fully aware of the conditions of your provisional license.